 4. Which is, in your opinion, a timeless to keep piece every woman should have in her closet?

-Alexis: The perfect white button down shirt!
+Alexis: The perfect white button-down shirt!
 In whichever style matches your unique personality.
 At the moment I’m obsessed with oversized white poplin shirts that I can tuck in, tie at the waist, or roll up the sleeves on.
 You always look professional, clean, chic and modern in a great fitting white shirt!

 Kachen: I think it would be the perfect long-sleeve shirt.
 Our Pokhara for example, I could wear it all the time, day in, day out.
 No advertising intended (laughs)!
 No seriously, I just think you can mix and match it with everything, to a skirt or any kind of pants.
-I wear it to any occasion – might it be to a dinner with friends, a night out dancing or when I pick up my daughter from the crèche.
+I wear it for any occasion – might it be to a dinner with friends, a night out dancing or when I pick up my daughter from the crèche.

 5. What or who inspires you (in terms of fashion)?

 Yvon Chouinard is our superhero.
 His book “Let my people go surfing” is absolutely amazing.
 Stella McCartney is obviously doing a great job and we adore Livia Firth.
 She really makes a difference.
 You should watch The True Cost It will change the way you see fashion forever.

 6. What is one fashion advice you would give to anyone?

 Alexis: The first step to living sustainably is to reduce our consumption.
 I’ve always taken a position of quality over quantity, investing in well-made classics that I can wear for years.
 My mum always took me along to second-hand stores growing up, showing me how to find hidden gems at bargain prices.
 Nowadays, I have taken my values a step further by actively seeking out brands that are environmentally or socially fair.